OlleLindgren/pyrefact/README.md

 # pyrefact
-Automatic python refactoring, with the goal of simplifying complicated code, deleting dead code, and to some extent improve performance.
+Pyrefact does advanced python refactoring, with the goal of simplifying complicated code, deleting dead code, and improving performance.

 It is strongly recommended that you version control or otherwise backup any code you run pyrefact on.